-According to historian Vanessa Grossman, "Pneudome environmental engineering."55 Through trial and represented the dematerialization of the bachelor pad, which was turned into a moveable package."61 The "nearly 500 square feet of living space to do with as your imagination dictates" could also be packed down and easily transported in a 42" x 60" x 12" box.62 The first photo in the article shows two women and two emerged from these field tests.
-Building performance men carrying a large box in which the inflatable is packed, demonand human comfort were evaluated under drastic sce-strating Pneudome's lightweight and mobile features.
-According to Valerio, the box was empty for the shoot, as "it was actually pretty heavy, and not easily moved by four adults."63 In another condensation, etc.).
-Upon closer inspection, however, image, two models are shown filling up the 400-gallon tubular base of the pneumatic dome with a garden hose: the water, along with the electrical outlet for an air blower, were magically supplied at this remote seaside location.
-Available for purchase for \$1950, readers were prompted to write to the magazine for more plastic, vinyl, and Mylar was deployed, analyzed, and modi-information.64 For Playboy, the concept was to be able to create an impromptu dwelling in an isolated setting-a picnic cum beach Chrysalis once again brought one of their pneumatic pro- house-yet the magazine failed to find a consumer market in its wide-ranging readership.
+According to historian Vanessa Grossman, "Pneudome represented the dematerialization of the bachelor pad, which was turned into a moveable package."61 The "nearly 500 square feet of living space to do with as your imagination dictates" could also be packed down and easily transported in a 42" x 60" x 12" box.62 The first photo in the article shows two women and two men carrying a large box in which the inflatable is packed, demonstrating Pneudome's lightweight and mobile features.
+According to Valerio, the box was empty for the shoot, as "it was actually pretty heavy, and not easily moved by four adults."63 In another image, two models are shown filling up the 400-gallon tubular base of the pneumatic dome with a garden hose; the water, along with the electrical outlet for an air blower, were magically supplied at this remote seaside location.
+Available for purchase for \$1950, readers were prompted to write to the magazine for more information.64 For Playboy, the concept was to be able to create an impromptu dwelling in an isolated setting-a picnic cum beach house-yet the magazine failed to find a consumer market in its wide-ranging readership.
 Some seven years after Banham and Dallegret's Environment-Bubble (1965), Chrysalis had made the mobile pneumatic bachelor pad a reality.
-Much to their surprise, Pneudome found its actual home as a classroom for children.
-In 1972, the Denver School District purchased five for a new school
+Much to their surprise.
+Pneudome found its actual home as a classroom for children.
+In 1972, the Denver School District purchased five for a new school.